ncat-comp163/xcred-team-indigo/FirstGitSteps.md

 # Set up local repo

+Review this image to see parts of the GitHub page for your team's repository: [GitHub repo image](git-repo-url.png).

 In the command/terminal window, issue the following commands to clone the remote repo and use your branch.
-Replace REMOTE_REPO with the URL of your team's repo.
-Figure out the name of the local repo and use it in place of LOCAL_REPO.
-Replace MY_USERNAME with the part of your @aggies.ncat.edu email before the @ sign.
-(E.g. for defoulser@aggies.ncat.edu --> Replace MY_USERNAME with dfoulser):
+Replace REMOTE_URL with the URL of your team's repo.
+Find this URL by clicking the "Clone or download" button in the image.
+Figure out the name of the local repo (top left in the image) and use it in place of LOCAL_REPO.
+Replace MY_USERNAME as branch name with the part of your @aggies.ncat.edu email before the @ sign.
+(E.g. for defoulser@aggies.ncat.edu --> Replace MY_USERNAME with dfoulser).
+Make sure this is one of the branches in the menu of branches at lower left in the image.

 * cd ~
-* git clone REMOTE_REPO
+* git clone REMOTE_URL
 * cd LOCAL_REPO
 * git checkout -b MY_USERNAME